As one of Perth’s largest and most experienced family law firms, we are ready to help you secure you the right outcome in your family law matter.

 The first step in the divorce process is to prove to the court that you have a legal marriage.
 A certificate of marriage that has a translation into English which is sworn can be adequate.
 In case you do not have a certificate of marriage, or you require the marriage certificate that you have to be translated, the family lawyers in our firm can organise this for you.

 The court will need to be convinced that the relationship in question has irretrievably broken down..
 A minimum separation duration of 12 months before applying for divorce is also required..

 In Perth, and the rest of Australia, the court cannot grant a divorce unless it is convinced that plans for any children have been put in place.
 That does not imply that the plans made by the parties involved are formal nor does it imply that there are no disagreements but rather it means that at the time of hearing the divorce case the children are being taken care of and provided for as required.

 We have more information and advice about child custody and child support on our website.

 Can I apply for divorce myself?

-Divorce can be applied for by one’s self, so long as all the legal requirements are fulfilled.
-The Federal Circuit Court (Magistrates Court) is the court that you will need to apply for your divorce through.
-You can obtain a Do It Yourself Divorce Kit which is simple to understand at the Federal Magistrates Court website www.fmc.gov.au.
+You can apply for a divorce yourself, so long as all the legal requirements are fulfilled.
+You can obtain a Do It Yourself Divorce Kit which is simple to understand at the Family Court of Western Australia website.

-The process of applying for divorce is relatively simple, however it’s a good idea to have an experienced family lawyer apply for the divorce on your behalf, particularly if you need to negotiate with the other party regarding child custody, child support, financial arrangements and dividing assets.
+The process of applying for divorce is relatively simple, however it is a good idea to have an experienced family lawyer give you advice before filing, particularly if you need to negotiate with the other party regarding child custody, child support, financial arrangements and dividing assets.